openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ### Error Detection

-Pipelines as Code can show a snippet and optionally detect the error in the pipelinerun logs, you can configure the behaviour with these settings:
+Pipelines as Code detect if the PipelineRun has failed and show a snippet of the last few lines of the error.

+On Github Aopps, It also try to detect and match the error messages in the container logs and expose them as annotations on Pull
+Request.

+A few settings are available to configure this feature:

 * `error-log-snippet`